lng2020/lng2020/README.md

 **About Me:**

 - 📘 **Education**: I have obtained my BSc in CS from ECUST and am currently enrolled in my master's degree in computer engineering at UIUC.
 - 🔧 **Professional Experience**: I'm currently interning at [Boston Bioprocess, Inc](https://bostonbioprocess.com) to build the next generation of Lab Information Management System.
-In my spare time, I maintain [Gitea](https://gitea.com/), a comprehensive self-hosted Git service.
+In my spare time, I maintain [Gitea](https://gitea.com/), a comprehensive self-hosted Git ser
+- vice.
 - 🎯 **Interests**: Full-stack development, DevOps, and cloud infrastructure

 **Technical Toolkit:**